paragon1234/kidnapped-vehicle/README.md

 3. landmark id

 #### Control Data
-control_data contains
+control_data contains:
 1. vehicle speed (in meters per second)
 2. vehicle yaw rate (in radians per second)

 #### Observation Data
 At each timestep (as vehicle move), observation data for all landmarks that are sufficiently close to the vehicle.
 Each row in these files corresponds to a single landmark.
-The two columns represent:
+It contains:
 1. x distance to the landmark in meters (right is positive) RELATIVE TO THE VEHICLE.
 2. y distance to the landmark in meters (forward is positive) RELATIVE TO THE VEHICLE.